hypernumbers/hypernumbers-api-manual/contents/url-types.rst

 * ``http://example.com:1234/_admin/a5``
 * ``http://example.com:1234/_my/secret/pages/a5:h10``

-Where an API refers to an admin page you should use the page refered to.
+Where an API refers to an admin page you should use the page referred to.

 .. _administrative actions: ./administrative-actions.html